merenlab/merenlab.org/_posts/miscellaneous/2020-06-27-seminar-series-on-microbial-omics.md

 <blockquote markdown="1">**Phylogenomics: inferring evolutionary relationships between microorganisms**
 </blockquote>

-## Logistics

-We will use Zoom for lectures.
-If you plan to attend, please [download](https://zoom.us/download) the latest version of Zoom beforehand.
-If you already have Zoom installed on your computer, please make sure it is up to date.

-Any participant will be able to unmute themselves to ask questions verbally, or use the chat window to do it in written form during the lecture or discussion sections.
-A person who will be identified at the beginning of each seminar will interrupt the speaker at appropriate times and brings up questions from the chat window.

-If you are registered for a given week, you will get an e-mail 15 minutes before the lecture start time with the Zoom link that will enable you to connect.

 ## Registration

 Seminars are free to attend and open to anyone!
-However, we request you to register using the following form:
+But we request you to register using the following form:

 **[https://forms.gle/o2JY8ufE4mJojdE48](https://forms.gle/o2JY8ufE4mJojdE48)**

 {:.warning}
-The registration form will be open until July 8<sup>th</sup>. **Do you know someone who may benefit from this?
-Please let them know!**
+The registration form will be open until July 8<sup>th</sup>.

+{:.warning}
+If you fill up the form please remember to mark those dates on your calendar.

 ## Questions?

 Please use the comments section down below or find us on Slack.

 {% include _join-anvio-slack.html %}

+Thank you very much for your interest.

 ---